How can I archive and publish my data?

 • It counts towards research evaluations and assessments

-1. Log into the VU Research Portal (PURE) using your VU or VUmc credentials
+1. Log into the VU Research Portal (PURE) using your VU credentials

-2. Click on the “+” (plus) icon next to selecting “Datasets” in the overview
+2. Click on the “+” (plus) icon next to selecting “Datasets/Software” in the overview

-3. You can fill in the form using this manual (NL)/manual (EN), and read more about the various metadata in use (generic and subject specific)
+3. You can fill in the form using the following manuals and read more about the various metadata in use (generic and subject specific):

 4. Click on “Save” to store the registration